sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-17_back-in-the-same-place.md

 +++
-title = "Back in the samexa0place"
+title = "Back in the same place"

 +++
 We were set to return to the same battlefield where we had last year